*A complete application includes all supplemental materials, essays and transcripts.

 Direct admission to a major

 Often students who transfer in junior standing will want to be directly admitted to their major.
-Some majors, such as the Milgard School of Business, are capacity-constrained and have a separate application that should be submitted at the time that you submit the general university application.
-Each program has different prerequisites; you should check the program website to see if you qualify to be directly admitted to your major.
+Some majors are capacity-constrained and have a separate application process.
+Each program has different prerequisites; you should check the program website to see if you qualify to be admitted to your major.
 For other majors, you will simply indicate your interest on the general application to be considered for direct entry to the major.

 If you know what you want to study, but are not yet ready for admission to your major, you can select a pre-major.
 Pre-major status helps you connect with program advisors and faculty in order to plan your studies for admission to your chosen major.
 You can become a pre-major student in one of three ways: